 6. The Black Forest

 The Black Forest (Der Schwarzwald in German) is possibly one of the most well-known enchanted forests.
 Bundled in between the borders of neighboring France and Switzerland, this German holt is bursting with tales of mythical creatures and happenings – thanks to its rich Celtic and Germanic bonds.
-In fact, many years ago, the forest was named Abnoba Mons, after the Celtic goddess of forest and rivers, Abnoba.
+In fact, many years ago, locals named the forest Abnoba Mons, after the Celtic goddess of forest and rivers, Abnoba.

-The dense and, some say sinister, forest is said to have been the inspiration for the Brothers Grimms’ embellished versions of old German folktales, including the well-known classics “Hansel and Gretel”, Snow White”, “Sleeping Beauty”, and “The Frog Prince”.
+The dense and, some say sinister, forest is said to have been the inspiration for the Brothers Grimms’ embellished versions of old German folktales, including the well-known classics “Hansel and Gretel”, Snow White”, “Sleeping Beauty”, and “The Frog Prince”.10

 Another German folktale takes us to the banks of the Rhine River, which skirts the Black Forest.
 According to the story, a beautiful water nymph named Lorelei lived along the river’s banks.
 Locals say that overwhelmingly seductive aura drew passing sailors into their watery graves.
 Hypnotized by her beauty, they would crash into the bank and sink.
 Today, you will find a statue of Lorelei close to Sankt Goarshausen, overlooking the perilous stretch of water.

 Other tales of the Black Forest describe the antics of elves who loved to play tricks on unsuspecting parents and their new-born babies.
 A changeling, in German lore, was the deformed offspring of elves or fairies, covertly swapped for a human baby.11 Legend has it that the elves would hand over the infant to the devil and receive strength as their reward.
 Throughout Europe, the locals tell stories of changelings and similar creatures.